Harold Jones (murderer): Second murder inquest

 On 11 July, an inquest into the death of Little was formally opened.
 Again conducted by the deputy coroner for the district, the jury heard testimony on this date that Little had bled to death from the wound to her throat.
 Also to testify at the inquest was Elsie Little, who stated that when she had knocked at the Jones residence on the date of her daughter's disappearance, it had taken Jones (the sole occupant in the house at the time) a full two minutes to answer the door, with the explanation he had been bathing when she called.
 When she asked Jones whether he had seen her daughter, he had smiled before replying: "Florrie's been here, but went through the back way."

 The inquest was adjourned until 23 July with the jury subsequently reaching a unanimous verdict of wilful murder against Jones after just thirty minutes' deliberation.
 When asked if he had anything to say in relation to this verdict and his being committed to again stand trial at Monmouthshire Assizes for a child murder, Jones—having taken copious notes of the court proceedings—reportedly jumped to his feet and proclaimed his innocence.
-He was again detained at Usk Prison to await trial.
+He was again detained at HM Prison Usk to await trial.

 While awaiting trial, Jones formally confessed to the murder of Little via a written statement dated 17 September.
 In this statement, Jones described his motive for the murder as being a "desire to kill".

 Trial and conviction

 The trial of Jones for the murder of Little began at Monmouthshire Assizes on 1 November 1921.
 He was tried before Mr Justice Bray, with the prosecution contending this murder had been primarily committed due to Jones having enjoyed being "a part of the public eye" due to the attention he had received following his arrest and acquittal of Burnell's murder weeks earlier, adding that he had made evident attempts to conceal evidence of the crime within his home after the murder.

 The trial lasted just one hour; Jones was ordered to be detained at His Majesty's pleasure.
-As he was under 16 at the time of conviction, he could not be subjected to any form of capital punishment.
+As he was under 16 at the time of his conviction, he could not be subjected to any form of capital punishment.

-Shortly after Jones was escorted to prison to begin his sentence, a second written statement was read aloud to the court.
+Shortly after Jones was escorted to HM Prison Usk to begin his sentence, a second written statement was read aloud to the court.
 This statement—also penned prior to his trial—read: "I, Harold Jones, wilfully and deliberately murdered Freda Burnell in Mortimer's Shed on 5 February 1921.
 The reason for this act was a desire to kill."